blocknetdx/documentation/docs/service-nodes/setup.md

 	  docker container prune
 	  ```
       Also, if your docker containers, images, volumes and/or networks
-      get messed up for any reason,
+      get messed up for any reason, or if you end up with docker
+      images on your server which are no longer used and taking up
+      space unnecessarily,
       [docker offers a variety of *prune* utilities to clean up the current state of your *docker* environment](https://docs.docker.com/config/pruning/).
 	  - Note: In the context of a docker-based Service Node
       auto-deployment, executing the following 2 command should be